64lines/Multiplicr/README.md

 # Application: Multiplicr

-JavaScript application that can find all the multipliers (factors) of a number.
+JavaScript application that can find all the two multipliers (factors) of a number.